-Volume or Value last year Current year Budget next year value estimate Gross margi n Last year Current year Budget next year - - estimate
+Volume or value Value last year Current year estimate Budget next year Gross margin Last year Current year estimate Budget next year

-Against each there should be a few words of commentary/ explanation.
+Against each there should be a few words of commentary/explanation.

-- (b) Overall strategies e.g. new customers, new services, advertising, sales promotion, selling, customer service, pricing. - 2. (a) Sub-objectives (see Form 3 in one-year marketing plan documentation) - more detailed objectives should be provided for services, or markets, or segments, or major customers, as appropriate. - (b) Strategies the means by which sub-objectives will be achieved should be stated. - (c) Action/tactics the details, timing, responsibility and cost should also be stated. - 3.
-Summary of marketing activities and costs (see Form 4 in the oneyear marketing plan documentation). - 4.
-Contingency plan (see Form 5 in the one-year marketing plan documentation) it is important to include a contingency plan, which should address the following questions: - (a) What are the critical assumptions on which the one-year plan is based? - (b) What would the financial consequences be (i.e. the effect on the operating income) if these assumptions did not come true?
-For example, if a forecast of revenue is based on the assumption that a decision will be made to buy a new plant by a major customer, what would the effect be if that customer did not go ahead? - (c) How will these assumptions be measured? - (d) What action will you take to ensure that the adverse financial effects of an unfulfilled assumption are mitigated, so that you end up with the same forecast profit at the end of the year?
+- (b) Overall strategies e.g. new customers, new products, advertising, sales promotion, selling, customer service, pricing.
+For a list of marketing strategies, see Chapter 6. - 2. (a) Sub-objectives (see Form 3 in the one-year marketing plan documentation) more detailed objectives should be provided for products, or markets, or segments, or major customers, as appropriate. - (b) Strategies the means by which sub-objectives will be achieved should be stated. - (c) Action/tactics the details, timing, responsibility and cost should also be stated. - 3.
+Summary of marketing activities and costs (see Form 4 in the one-year marketing plan documentation). - 4.
+Contingency plan (see Form 5 in the one-year marketing plan documentation) - it is important to include a contingency plan, which should address the following questions: - (a) What are the critical assumptions on which the one-year plan is based? - (b) What would the financial consequences be (i.e. the effect on the operating income) if these assumptions did not come true?
+For example, if a forecast of revenue is based on the assumption that a decision will be made to buy new plant by a major customer, what would the effect be if that customer did not go ahead? - (c) How will these assumptions be measured? - (d) What action will you take to ensure that the adverse financial effects of an unfulfilled assumption are mitigated, so that you end up with the same forecast profit at the end of the year?

 To measure the risk, assess the negative or downside, asking what can go wrong with each assumption that would change the outcome.
-For example, if a market growth rate of 5% is a key assumption, what lower growth rate would have to occur before a substantially different management decision would be taken?
+For example, if a market growth rate of 5 per cent is a key assumption, what lower growth rate would have to occur before a substantially different management decision would be taken?
 For a capital project, this would be the point at which the project would cease to be economical.

-5. Operating result and financial ratios (see Form 6 in the one-year marketing plan documentation.
-Note: This form is provided only as an example, for, clearly, all organizations will have their own formats) - this should include:
+5. Operating result and financial ratios (see Form 6 in the one-year marketing plan documentation).

+Note: This form is provided only as an example, for, clearly, all organizations will have their own formats - this should include:

-- Net revenue
+- net revenue

-- Gross margin
+- · gross margin

-- Adjustments
+- adjustments

-- Marketing costs
+- · marketing costs

-- Administration costs
+- administration costs

-- Interest
+- interest

-- Operating result
+- operating result

 - ROS

 - ROI.

-- 6. Key activity planner (see Form 7 in the one-year marketing plan documen-tation) finally, you should summarize the key activities and indicate the start and finish.
+- 6. Key activity planner (see Form 7 in the one-year marketing plan documentation) finally, you should summarize the key activities and indicate the start and finish.
 This should help you considerably with monitoring the progress of your annual plan.

 - 7. Other there may be other information you wish to provide, such as sales call plans.